BorisTodorovGich/fb-writer/README.md

 # fb-writer
 FB group manager is a training project.
-It`s main purpose will be saving a posting posts on a FB group at a scheduled time so that
+It`s main purpose will be saving a posting posts on a FB group at a scheduled time so that the group owner could queuq post and just relax.

 The purpose of the project is to go trough all the stages of a project by myself so that I wrap up and practice my knowledge.
 ### Technologies to be used by stages